 For queries about registration, contact Andrew Zalesky.

-The school will be held in the Alan Gilbert Building at the University of Melbourne.
+The school will be held on Level 3 of the Alan Gilbert Building at the University of Melbourne.
 The university is about 30-40 minutes by car from Melbourne Airport and a short tram ride to the Melbourne CBD.
 The address of the Alan Gilbert Building is: 161 Barry Street, Carlton South, Victoria, 3053